Image: Viewing a Signed Document with a PDF Reader

 Digital Signatures can be applied to all types of electronic documents, especially the following:

 - School Records

 - Certifications Given to Individuals

 - Employment and Other Clearances

 DIGITAL TRANSFORMATION & COMPLIANCE WITH DIGITAL SIGNATURES

 For most companies, digital transformation has been a key part of their corporate strategy, and digital signature is one of the areas that present a great opportunity in propelling this shift.
-Employees spend countless hours chasing ink signatures and approvals, and having to print, scan, fax, or e-mail documents afterwards which can be lengthy and prone to process delays.
+Employees spend countless hours chasing ink signatures and approvals and having to print, scan, fax, or e-mail documents afterward which can be lengthy and prone to process delays.
 The concern that arises is adopting digital signatures while ensuring compliance with the ever-changing business regulations.